fc-ideas/idea-potential/README.md

 ## 7. Case Study: Neural Networks vs. Kernel Machines

+Plainly: This section compares two paradigms using the framework's criteria.

 This comparison is illustrative rather than definitive.
 It conditions on shared $\mathcal{Q}$ and $\mathrm{Valid}$ choices and on the dominant cost model used in practice.

 Neural networks and kernel machines are both expressive, but they activate different parts of $\mathbb{G}^*$ and scale under different cost models.